tejasrmap/Thriftyyy/README.md

-# 🛍️ Thriftyyy
+# 👗 Cloth Rental App (Thriftyyy)

-Thriftyyy is a full-stack thrift marketplace that allows users to buy and sell second-hand fashion items easily.
+Thriftyyy is a full-stack web application that allows users to rent clothing for special occasions instead of purchasing expensive outfits.

-It promotes sustainable shopping, affordability, and smarter wardrobe management.
+It provides an efficient platform for browsing, booking, and managing rental clothing, while also enabling admins to manage inventory and bookings.

 ---